elanovin/Radar-Signal-Processing-Learning/README.md

 The way its phase and frequency behave later helps us detect motion, measure Doppler shifts, and estimate target range.

 ---
+**Notebook:** [FFT_Stationary_Target](Chapter_1_Basics/2.1)%20FFT_Stationary_Target.ipynb)

+**Overview:**
+This notebook demonstrates how the Fast Fourier Transform (FFT) reveals the frequency content of a sampled radar signal.
+It shows that a stationary target produces a single, sharp spectral spike at its tone frequency, corresponding to a constant echo with no Doppler shift.